Anersyum/Webpage-BILDIT/README.md

-# Webpage-BILDIT
+# MyWebpage
-A simple webpage I built for homework
+A simple webpage I built for learning HTML, CSS and Javascript.